Do you sit in front of the computer and then you decide what to do?

 The idea here is to stop and think: I know money is necessary, but first of all, what do I love?
 What is my life purpose?

-Just don’t go the other way and decide to make money at any cost.
+Just don’t go the other way around and try to make money at any cost.

 5. Stop thinking of something that you can’t deal with at the moment

-To stop this energy thief, a great idea is to have a repository of those ideas that pop up in your head.
+To stop this energy thief, it’s a good idea to have a repository of ideas/tasks that pop up in your head.

-I use a to-do list application for this, but you can just have a pen and paper always at hand.
+I use a to-do app for this, but you can just have a pen and paper always at hand.
 Quickly jot down what pops up in your mind and return to the critical task.

 6. Don’t treat exceptions as rules